 While players can shoot from inside the neutral zone, this play does not happen often.
 Shooting at a distance that far from the goal is not a great strategy and is usually only done at the end of periods and by strong and skilled shooters.
 More commonly, players will dump the puck behind their opponent’s net to set up a quality offensive possession or to kill time.

 Why is the neutral zone in hockey important?

 The neutral zone is important in hockey because it dictates the pace of the game.
 Teams must figure out how to skate into the opposing team’s zone if they want to increase their shot totals and, consequently, goal totals.
 This strategy involves figuring out how the other team is defending the blue line and taking advantage of the weaknesses.
 The offensive zone entry greatly affects the number of shots and offensive opportunities a team will have throughout the game.

 How large is the neutral zone in hockey?

-The neutral zone is 50 feet long.
-On the other hand, each offensive zone is 75 feet long, meaning that the neutral zone only occupies a quarter of the ice.
-The size of the neutral zone used to be different between the NHL and the IIHF, the rules the Olympics follow.
-The IIHF neutral zone used to be 62 feet long, but that rule was changed.
+The neutral zone is 50 feet long and 85 feet wide.
+On the other hand, each offensive zone and defensive zone is 75 feet long, meaning that the neutral zone only occupies a quarter of the ice.
+The size of the neutral zone in NHL and Olympic hockey is the same, although the IIHF had previously used a 62-foot long neutral zone for Olympic games.

 What is a neutral zone trap in hockey?

 A neutral zone trap is one of the most interesting and rarely used strategies in professional hockey.
-Made famous by the New Jersey Devils under head coach Jacques Lemaire, this formation prioritizes stopping the offense's attack before it can even start.
-By using the two defensemen and two forwards to create a trapezoid shape in the neutral zone to delay offensive zone entries, the defense hopes to force the offensive into bad passes and plays.
+Made famous by the New Jersey Devils under head coach Jacques Lemaire, this formation prioritizes stopping the offense’s attack before it can even start.
+By using the two defensemen and two forwards to create a trapezoid shape in the neutral zone, the defense hopes to delay offensive zone entries and force the offense into bad passes.
 This formation requires all players to be able to do everything on the ice, promoting an almost positionless style of hockey.